feltcute/ModdingDocsMGD/Doc/GettingStarted/MusicAndArt.rst

 **Mod Pathing**
 ----------------

-Whenever a key or function asks for an image asset path, the game is expecting it to be in a base game directory by default.
+Whenever a key or function asks for an image asset path, the game expects it to be in a base game directory by default.
 This means *game/music/*, *game/sfx/*, or *game/images/*.

 This is a problem if you want to use assets stored within your mod folder since the game won't find it if it's looking for the asset file like this: